-Here are six key questions to ask when you’re searching for an accelerated pay tool.
+Here are six key questions to ask when you’re searching for an accelerated pay solution for your employees to help you avoid making the wrong choice.

 1. Do they offer all earned pay or only a portion?